jbop1626/iquecrypt/USAGE.md

 #### extract

-Extracts information from a content metadata file, or from a certain entry in a ticket.sys file.
+Extracts information from a content metadata file, from a certain entry in a ticket.sys file, or from a Virage2 dump.

 If given a .cmd file, the encrypted title key, title key iv, and content iv will be extracted into the current directory.

 If a ticket.sys file is provided, it will also extract into the current directory the second title key iv and ECC public key contained in the ticket head.

+If given a Virage2 dump, the user will be prompted to choose (y/n) if they want to extract each of the various pieces of data it contains.

 ````
 Usage:
 		extract -cmd [cmd file]
 		extract -ticket [ticket file] -cid [content ID]
+		extract -v2 [virage2 dump]

 Parameters:
 		-cmd	.cmd file input
 		-ticket ticket file input (e.g. ticket.sys)
 		-cid	content ID (in hexadecimal) of requested entry in ticket.sys
+		-v2	Virage2 dump file input

 Examples:
 		iquecrypt extract -cmd 0098967F.cmd